monilshah23/FinTech-/Assignment_1/README.md

 [https://www.justwealth.com/investment-process/](https://www.justwealth.com/investment-process/)

-**Justwealth** tends to focus more on the ‘Fin’ part of the Fintech.
+**Justwealth** tends to focus more on the *‘Fin’* part of the Fintech.
 As they also have a unique features of tax harvesting.
 The company works closely with their non-registered account holders.
-They not only provide strategic tax-efficient portfolios but also manages the tax implications by working with the investors on the annual tax loss harvesting strategies.
-Moreover, the investments fees on their taxable portfolios are tax deductible.
+They not only provide strategic tax-efficient portfolios but also manages the tax implications by working with the investors on the annual tax [loss harvesting strategies](https://www.investopedia.com/terms/r/robo-tax-loss-harvesting.asp).
+Moreover, the investment fees on their taxable portfolios are tax deductible.
 [https://www.justwealth.com/investment-process/](https://www.justwealth.com/investment-process/)

 The company provides superior investment services and customized solutions for the clients that makes it a unique robo-advisory service with a human touch which keeps them out of the box.